Link Aggregation

 - Interface 2: Select the member interface on Peer Switch 2.

 The above screenshot displays the MLAG domain status.
-Click on the + button to expand the MLAG domain configuration and status of each MLAG interface.
+Click + to expand each MLAG interface's domain configuration and status of each MLAG interface.

 Create MLAG Policy from GUI